-I am also available for.one-on-one or small group meetings, either in-person or via Zoom, by appointment.
-I will post a link to schedule meetings with me in Blackboard.
-The CA will also be available for support.
+I am also available by appointment for one-on-one or small group meetings, either in-person or via Zoom.
+Blackboard has a link to schedule meetings with me.

-I would prefer to receive questions about the course over Blackboard instead of e-mail to keep things in one place.
+I would prefer to receive questions about the course over Blackboard instead of email to keep things in one place.